data-mermaid/mermaidr/README.md

 You may also want to access data that is not related to projects.
 To access this data, you do not need to authenticate R with MERMAID.

-For example, you can also pull the reference data (the names and information of the fish and benthic attributes you can choose in MERMAID), using `mermaid_get_reference()`:
+For example, you can pull reference data (the names and information of the fish and benthic attributes you can choose in MERMAID), using `mermaid_get_reference()`:

 ``` r
 mermaid_get_reference(reference = "fishfamilies")